Chairperson – Sharon Waltman

 - The fair reserves the right to reject an exhibit not in good taste or not of merit in promoting agriculture or agri-business.

-NOTE: Size of exhibits is to be determined by each individual fair.
+NOTE: Exhibits shall be approximately 3 to 4 feet deep, by 3 to 4 feet long, by 3 to 4 feet high and made to sit on a folding table without support.
+Folding tables will be provided.
 Judging of exhibits may be done according to any plan devised by the fair, provided it calls for a graduated scale of awards.
 A scoring system that may be useful follows:

 |ATTRACTION ATTENTION: Use of color, motion, lights, figure’s.
 While attention getting is important, the reaction should be favorable.
 Unfavorable attention defeats the purpose.||20|

 |AROUSE INTEREST: Encourages additional study.?
 Personal appeal to the type of viewer for whom the exhibit was designed.||10|